ZaharBozhok/zzck.dev/_posts/2021-08-20-c++-questions.markdown

 6. Tell about the hardest task/issue/case you had tackle?
 How did you tackle it?
 7. Have you done architecture-related work, tell about last ones.
 8. Do you have experience in mentoring?
+9. What kind of versioning tools do you use?
+10. Which instruments for debug do you know?

 Soft questions
 1. Tell about your ambitions / goals.
 What do you want to achieve?
 2. Why did you decide to quit your current job?
 3. What motivates you to work?
 4. Tell about your salary expectations (be ready to answer and to bargain).
+5. Scrum, Agile, Waterfall?
+6. Tell about the most difficult task that you faced?
+How did you tackled it?
+7. Why are you still writing using C++?
+Because you can easily get more money using JS?:)

+Random questions
+1. There is only one water lily in the lake.
+Everyday the number of lilys doubles.
+On the day 48 the lake was full.
+Which day there lake was half fulled?